MikhailPyankov/sf_housing_prices_prediction/README.md

 # sf_housing_prices_prediction

-This project is dedicated to predicting prices of houses in San Francisco.
+This project is dedicated to predicting housing prices in San Francisco.

 1. realtor_scraper.ipynb: code used to scrape realtor.com for training data
 2. EDA_and_preprocessing.ipynb: exploratory data analysis and preparation of the data for modeling